 BMW X2 review - Engines, performance and drive

-X2’s engine line-up is restricted to four-cylinder units only, but it’s still fun to drive
+X2’s engine line-up isn’t the most thrilling, but it’s still fun to drive

 As a sporty looking, coupe-inspired SUV, the BMW X2 needed to deliver a fun driving experience, so BMW spent plenty of time and money developing the X1 based architecture to try and coax out a specific X2 character.

 Unsurprisingly for a premium product, the X2 is comfortable and easy to drive on long motorway hauls.
 However, driver assistance tech for the highway is largely relegated to the options list.
 On any X2, a lane departure warning system and active cruise control will cost you extra, as part of an options pack.

 At speed, the firm ride irons out bumps nicely, though the trade-off is a slightly less-civilised experience when travelling at a lower pace, even when Comfort mode is selected via the optional Electronic Damper Control toggle switch.
 M Sport models ride on 19-inch wheels too, with the low profile tyres further impeding the ride quality on rougher surfaces, and we found the T-Roc in our back to back test rode a little more comfortably.
 The big tyres also induce noticeable tyre roar on the motorway, too.

 0-62mph acceleration and top speed